CLIPSelf: Vision Transformer Distills Itself for Open-Vocabulary Dense Prediction: Introduction

 Recent open-vocabulary approaches~\citep{gu2021open, xu2022simple, FVLM, xu2023side} are typically inspired by the Contrastive Language-Image Pre-training (CLIP)~\citep{radford2021learning}.
 As depicted in Fig.~\ref{fig:teaser}(a), CLIP models, particularly the variants incorporating vision transformers (ViTs), have demonstrated impressive generalization capabilities in image classification tasks, achieving exceptional zero-shot performance.
 To enable open-vocabulary object detection and segmentation, it is crucial to transfer the vision-language alignment of CLIP models, especially the powerful ViT-based variants, from full images to local image regions.

 In light of this, we conducted a preliminary experiment to evaluate the region-language alignment of CLIP's dense features and assess their competence in local object recognition.
 As shown in Fig.~\ref{fig:teaser}(b), two approaches were tested using the region boxes annotated in the COCO dataset~\citep{lin2014microsoft}.
 The first approach, referred to as `Image Crop', directly inputs the image crops that enclose the regions into CLIP and utilizes the image-level features for classification.
-The second approach, referred to as `Dense Feature', first obtains the dense feature map~\footnote{The dense feature map of a CLIP ViT is obtained following ~\cite{zhou2022maskclip}, which modifies the output layer of ViT for better pixel-language alignment} of the input image and then extracts region representations from the feature map for recognition.
+The second approach, referred to as `Dense Feature', first obtains the dense feature map~\footnote{The dense feature map of a CLIP ViT is obtained following ~\cite{zhou2022maskclip}, which modifies the output layer of ViT for better pixel-language alignment.} of the input image and then extracts region representations from the feature map for recognition.
 Our findings reveal that the dense features of the Convolutional Neural Network (CNN) based model (RN50x64) exhibit high proficiency in region classification, surpassing the approach that uses image crops.
 This suggests the potential of directly applying CNN-based CLIP models to open-vocabulary dense prediction tasks.
 In contrast, the ViT-based model (ViT-L/14) struggles with region recognition when using its dense features, despite achieving satisfactory accuracy when utilizing image-level representations of the corresponding image crops.
 Furthermore, the K-Means visualization of the feature maps in Fig.~\ref{fig:teaser}(c) provides qualitative evidence of the inferior dense representation of ViT-based CLIP models.
 Compared to CNN models, CLIP ViT lacks local inductive bias, hindering the smooth transfer from representing pixels of a whole image to representing pixels of a local image region.
-More relevant analyses are provided in the appendix~\ref{sec:clip_analysis}.
-In recent years, notable progress has been made in building open-vocabulary object detectors based on frozen CLIP CNNs~\citep{FVLM, wu2023cora, xu2023dst-det}, demonstrating competitive or state-of-the-art performance.
+Indeed, each spot on the dense feature map of the CLIP ViT tends to encode the global image, which is not desired for local region recognition.
+Relevant analyses are provided in Sec.~\ref{sec:clip_analysis}.
+Meanwhile, notable progress has been made in building open-vocabulary object detectors based on frozen CLIP CNNs~\citep{FVLM, wu2023cora, xu2023dst-det}, demonstrating competitive performance.
 However, applying CLIP ViTs to dense prediction tasks has proven challenging and less straightforward~\citep{zhou2022maskclip, ding2023open, xu2023side}.
 Therefore, we aim to develop an effective and general solution to address the limitations of CLIP ViTs' dense representation.